|

 as a safeguard for the last 11 wild elephants

 roaming the area.
-It is now home to over 350 elephants
+It is now home to over 350

-and numerous other species.
-Addo Elephant Park
+elephants and numerous other species.
+Addo Elephant

-so surrounding land needed to be acquired.
-With
+overcrowded, so surrounding land needed to be

-local co-operation, adjacent farms were purchased
+acquired.
+With local co-operation, adjacent

-and the new Greater Addo National Park
+farms were purchased and the new Greater

-will soon cover 1.2 million acres (492,000 ha).
+1.2 million acres (492,000 ha).

 This

-will become an extraordinary park, because the
+will become an extraordinary park, because

-bushveld of the Sundays River, all the way until
+valley bushveld of the Sundays River, all

-it reaches the sea.
-It will also include a 296,500
+the way until it reaches the sea.
+It will

-acre (120,000 ha) marine reserve encompassing
+also include a 296,500 acre (120,000 ha) marine

-islands containing Africa's largest populations
+reserve encompassing islands containing Africa's

-of penguins and gannets.
+largest populations of penguins and gannets.

-This park will be one of the few places on earth
+This park will be one of the few places on

-containing the 'Big 7'; elephants, lions, buffaloes,
+earth containing the 'Big 7'; elephants, lions,

-leopards, rhinos, whales and great white sharks!
+buffaloes, leopards, rhinos, whales and great

 ANIMALS